 Starting STM8 Microcontrollers

 STM8 microcontrollers are 8-bit general purpose microcontrollers from STMicroelectronics (STM).
 STM is famous mainly for its line of 32-bit ARM Cortex microcontrollers – the STM32s.
 STM8 microcontrollers are rarely discussed in that context.
 However, STM8 MCUs are robust and most importantly they come packed with lots of hardware features.
-Except for the ARM core, 32-bit architecture, performance and some minor differences, STM8s have many peripheral similarities to STM32s.
+Except for the ARM core, 32-bit architecture, performance and some minor differences, STM8s have many peripheral similarities with STM32s.
 In my opinion, STM8s are equally or sometimes more matched than the popular PICs and AVRs in all areas.
 Unlike PICs and AVRs however, I have seen STM8s mostly in various SMD packages.
-Only a handful of STM8 chips are available in PDIP/through-hole packages.
+Only a handful of STM8 chips are available in Plastic Dual-Inline Package (PDIP)/through-hole packages.
 I think it is a big reason for which most small industries and hobbyists don’t play with them as much as with other 8-bit families.
 People like to setup their test projects in breadboards, trial PCBs or strip-boards first, prototype and then develop for production.
 To cope with this issue, STM has provided several affordable STM8 Discovery (Disco) boards to get started with.
 Besides there are many cheap STM8 breakout-boards from China.

 I have experience playing with AVRs, PICs, 8051s, STM32s, MSP430s, TivaC and so on.
 To be honest, I thought learning about STM8 micros is a pure waste of time and energy.
 The learning curve will be steep.
 Things and tools would be different and thus difficult.
-However, gradually I found these MCUs very useful and there’s literally no complexity at all.
+However, gradually I found these MCUs very useful and there is literally no complexity at all.
 The main drive factor for learning STM8s is the price factor.
-They are hell cheap.
+They are very cheap.
 When it comes down to other things, I have not found any book on STM8s written in English.
-There’s literally no 100% complete blog post on the internet that shows the basics.
+There is literally no 100% complete blog post on the internet that shows the basics.
 Similarly, same story with tools.
 I have been using MikroC for AVRs, 8051s and ARMs and it is my favourite but at the time of writing, there’s no MikroC compiler for STM8 family.
 I have also not stumbled upon any Arduino-like IDE that supports STM8 micros.
 Arduino-based solutions are also not my favourite as they don’t go deep and have several limitations.
 Maybe it is not my luck.
 After much study and search, I found out that there are a few C compilers for STM8s.
 However, any new tool is both different and difficult at first.
 It is not always easy to adapt to new environments.
 You may never know what unanticipated challenges and harshness a new environment may throw at you even when you reach certain levels of expertise.
 I also don’t want to use any pirated software and so a free compiler was a major requirement.
 I found out ST Visual Develop and Cosmic COSC compiler are both free tools.
 Cosmic used to be a paid tool but now it is absolutely free.
 The only easy thing till then was buying the STM8S Value Line Discovery board for just a few dollars and downloading the stuffs.

 The STM8 Family

 There are subgroups within these groups but broadly speaking these three groups are what by which we can define the entire family.
 STM8S micros are general purpose robust and reliable micros that can be employed in almost all scopes.
 This is the most commonly used group and in fact we will be exploring it in this article.
 They are also cheap and smart.
 The second group – the STM8A family is intended mainly for automotive industries.
 This group is packed with additional hardware interfaces like CAN and LIN that are musts according to present-day automotive industry doctrine.
-The STM8As are also very robust and are designed to withstand the harsh extremes of an automobile.
+The STM8As are also very versatile and are designed to withstand the harsh extremes of an automobile.
 For instance, STM8As can withstand high temperatures, in excess of 100°C. The last group consists of STM8L micros which are crafted for low power or battery-backed applications.
 Virtually they consume no power in idle mode.
-Thus, if you need high power savings or energy cuts in your projects, this group is the best choice.
-There are also low power versions of automotive-standard STM8 micros that are labelled STM8AL.
-Apart from all these there is also one version of STM8 micros that are specifically designed for capacitive touch applications.
+Thus, if you need high power savings or energy cuts in your projects, this group is the right choice.
+There are also low power editions of automotive-standard STM8 micros that are labelled STM8AL.
+Apart from all these there is also one variant of STM8 micros that are specifically designed for capacitive touch applications.
 These are called STM8Ts.

 The features and benefits of STM8 micros are numerous and can’t simply be expressed in few words.
-The more you explore, the more you will feel.
+The more you explore, the more you will know.
 STM8s can be powered with 3.3V or 5V DC power supplies and have built-in brownout detection circuitry.
 The low power editions can operate at much lower voltages than these values.
 Official STM8 Discovery boards come with voltage selection jumpers to allow users to select operating voltage level as required.
 There is very minimum risk of program corruption due to EMI or some other similar unprecedented factors.
-There is fail-safe security for the clock system which ensures that a system based on a STM8 micro won’t stop working or stuck up should its external clock source fail.
+There is a fail-safe security system for the clock system which ensures that a system based on a STM8 micro won’t stop working or get stuck up should its external clock source fail.
 All internal hardware possesses more features than any other competitive 8-bit microcontroller families that are widely available in the market.
 The best part is the price benefit.
-You pay less for the most.
+You pay less for most.
 All these features are well-suited for extremely harsh industrial environments.
 STM8s are designed with maximum possible combinations of features.
 Beyond your wildest wet dream, there are many extraordinary stuffs waiting to be unboxed.